bast/help-with-supercomputers/talk.md

 - Person asking for help has perhaps 20 years less experience
 - It is not easy to ask for help
 - We always need to .emph[be respectful]
+- The person on the other side has perhaps spent weeks on this problem and waited for days/weeks for your answer

 ## Good to know: